-The »Global Control and Censorship« exhibition, which was on display at the ZKM from the end of 2015 to July 2016 as part of the GLOBALE, moves to the Czech National Library of Technology in Prague, where it will be on display from June 18 to July 26, 2018.
+The »Global Control and Censorship« exhibition, which had been on display at the ZKM from the end of 2015 to July 2016 as part of the GLOBALE, has been on display in Talinn, Žilina and Bialystok before it moved on to Lithuania in April 2018.

 Knowledge is power.
 But those who control the flow of information have the greatest power of all.
 The digitalization of all areas of life and its networking in the infosphere have connected all people from all over the world.
 Each day, all kinds of content and data are created billion-fold and sent all over the world.
 Even during its creation, before it reaches its recipients, our data is picked up by private service providers and government services and used for their purposes.